tomrf1/ts-effect/README.md

 I'm not convinced I've achieved this.

 The `Effect` type (inspired by certain Scala libraries) lets us handle async computations as values, and chain operations.
+Error types are encoded in the `Effect` type, as an alternative to exceptions/rejections.

 E.g.